wpswings/subscriptions-for-woocommerce/README.txt

 11. Keys Validation

 == Changelog ==

+= 1.5.8 - Released on 12 December 2023 =
+* Latest WP( 6.4.2 ) and WC( 8.3.1 ) compatibility
+* WC Cart and checkout block compatibility
+* Plugin Code Enhancement and Bug Fixes

 = 1.5.7 - Released on 16 November 2023 =
 * New: Latest WP( 6.4.1 ) and WC( 8.2.2 )